 The Goldman Sachs Group, Inc. (NYSE:GS) is about to trade ex-dividend in the next 4 days.
-If you purchase the stock on or after the 28th of February, you won't be eligible to receive this dividend, when it is paid on the 30th of March.
+Investors can purchase shares before the 1st of December in order to be eligible for this dividend, which will be paid on the 30th of December.

 Companies that pay out less in dividends than they earn in profits generally have more sustainable dividends.
 The lower the payout ratio, the more wiggle room the business has before it could be forced to cut the dividend.

 Stocks with flat earnings can still be attractive dividend payers, but it is important to be more conservative with your approach and demand a greater margin for safety when it comes to dividend sustainability.
 If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
 With that in mind, we're not enthused to see that Goldman Sachs Group's earnings per share have remained effectively flat over the past five years.
 It's better than seeing them drop, certainly, but over the long term, all of the best dividend stocks are able to meaningfully grow their earnings per share.

 Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
 Since the start of our data, 10 years ago, Goldman Sachs Group has lifted its dividend by approximately 14% a year on average.

 Is Goldman Sachs Group an attractive dividend stock, or better left on the shelf?
 Goldman Sachs Group's earnings per share have not grown at all in recent years, although we like that it is paying out a low percentage of its earnings.
 At best we would put it on a watch-list to see if business conditions improve, as it doesn't look like a clear opportunity right now.